Autism Learning Strategies : The Best Homeschool Checklist

 Your Roadmap to Success

-- Progress isn’t linear
+- Remember progress isn’t linear

-- Celebrate small victories
+- Celebrate small victories for the win

-- Your understanding matters most
+- Your understanding matters more than anything else

-Recommended Next Step:
+Recommended Next Steps:

 Research References